 We direct Principal Secretary, Department of Home, Government of West Bengal and Director General of Police to immediately issue communications to all theaters where the film was being originally screened intimating them, there is no ban on the screening of the film, and State shall take necessary steps for protecting properties of theater owners and safety of members of the public who wish to view the film.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Indibily Creative Pvt.
 Ltd. v.
 Govt. of West Bengal, [Writ Petition (Civil) No. 306 of 2019].

 Tickets are available online only at Jayanti Cinema, Barrackpore; Jaya Cinemas, Barasat and Jaya Cinema, Lake Town.

 I had personally visited Inox, City Centre Mall, Salt Lake for enquiries.
-Ticket Counter Officials stated humbly that considering new movies that have released there is not much reason to release Anik Datta’s ‘Future Ghosts’; that, it shall presumably occasion differences that theaters are not keen to support even if Kolkata Police ensures safety in manners achievable.
+Ticket Counter Officials stated humbly, considering new movies have released, there is not much reason to release Anik Datta’s ‘Future Ghosts’; it shall presumably occasion differences that theaters are not keen to support even if Kolkata Police ensures safety in manners achievable.

 Hon’ble Justice Dr. D.Y.
-Chandrachud noted that Bhobishyoter Bhoot [‘Future Ghosts’] has been “shortlisted in 2018 for the ARFF International, Barcelona Jury Award.”
+Chandrachud noted, Bhobishyoter Bhoot [‘Future Ghosts’] has been “shortlisted in 2018 for ARFF International, Barcelona Jury Award.”